Top Tips for Preparing for Your Abdominoplasty

 Make a comfortable area with essentials within reach | Dr Beldholm

-Set up a space with necessities like:
+Set up a space with necessities within reach, such as:

 • water